spexop-ui/spexop-packages/packages/react/src/basic/animations/README.md

 **See [USAGE-GUIDE.md](./USAGE-GUIDE.md) for comprehensive usage examples, best practices, and troubleshooting.**

+**!!!
+IMPORTANT !!!**
+This documentation is automatically synced from the spexop-packages repository.
+Last sync: 2025-10-22 It's read-only and should be edited in spexop-packages repository.
+Please don't edit this file and the content of the components directly.

 ## Features

 ✅ **Standards Before Frameworks** - Native CSS transitions, IntersectionObserver API, RequestAnimationFrame